Friday, 24 February 2012

 Grandma usually stewed Rhubarb by cutting off the leaves, washing the sticks and cutting each stick into pieces each one about 2 inches/50 cms long.
 Then she placed them in a pan over the hob with a little water and sugar.

-When she had lovely forced pink Rhubarb, like the sort we can get in our local area this weekend, she would wash and cut the pieces and sprinkle demerara sugar over them.
+When she had lovely forced pink Rhubarb, she would wash and cut the pieces and sprinkle demerara sugar over them.
 Then she would cook them in the oven (325F, Mark 3, 160C) for about 15 minutes until tender.
 This way the Rhubarb retains its maximum flavour and the pieces look like pink jewels!

 Sprinkle with sugar